Personal life of Osama bin Laden

-Osama bin Laden, a militant and founder of Al-Qaeda in 1988, believed Muslims should kill civilians and military personnel from the United States and allied countries until they withdrew support for Israel and withdrew military forces from Islamic countries.
-He was indicted in United States federal court for his involvement in the 1998 U.S. embassy bombings in Dar es Salaam Tanzania and Nairobi, Kenya, and was on the U.S. Federal Bureau of Investigation's Ten Most Wanted Fugitives list.
+Osama bin Laden (1957–2011), a militant and founder of Al-Qaeda in 1988, believed Muslims should kill civilians and military personnel from the United States and allied countries until they withdrew support for Israel and withdrew military forces from Islamic countries.
+He was indicted in United States federal court for his involvement in the 1998 U.S. embassy bombings in Dar es Salaam, Tanzania and Nairobi, Kenya, and was on the U.S. Federal Bureau of Investigation's Ten Most Wanted Fugitives list.

 In 1974, at the age of 17, bin Laden married his first wife Najwa Ghanem at Latakia, Syria.
-Osama bin Laden married at least four other women; he fathered between 20 and 24 children.
+Osama bin Laden married at least four other women; he fathered 24 children.

 Childhood

 Osama bin Mohammed bin Awad bin Laden was born in Riyadh, Saudi Arabia.
 In a 1998 interview with Al Jazeera, he gave his birth date as 10 March 1957.
 His father was Mohammed bin Laden, from Yemen.
 Before World War I, Mohammed had emigrated from Hadhramaut, on the south coast of Yemen, to the Red Sea port of Jeddah, Saudi Arabia, where he began to work as a porter.
 Starting his own business in 1930, Mohammed built his fortune as a building contractor for the Saudi royal family during the 1950s.
 Though there is no definitive account of the number of children born to Mohammed bin Laden, it is generally put at 58.
 Mohammed bin Laden was married 22 times, although to no more than four women at a time per Sharia.
-Osama was the only son of Mohammed bin Laden and his tenth wife, Hamida al-Attas, née Alia Ghanem, who was born in Syria.
+Osama was the only son of Mohammed bin Laden and his tenth wife, Hamida al-Attas, née Alia Ghanem, who was from Syria.
+His maternal family is Alawite.

-Bin Laden's parents divorced soon after he was born, according to Khaled M. Batarfi, a senior editor at the Al Madina newspaper in Jeddah who knew him during the 1970s.
-Bin Laden's mother then married a man named Muhammad al-Attas, who worked at the bin Laden company.
-The couple had four children, and bin Laden lived in the new household with three half-brothers and one half-sister.